overcyber/skill_AliceVolume/instructions/en.md

 Alternatively increase or decrease the volume with

 - Hey Alice/Snips
-- raise the volume 5 percent, or decrease volume by 20 percent
+- raise the volume 5 percent, or decrease volume by 20 percent etc

 #SETUP